 - provided the client, upon request, with the name and address of any credit reference agency consulted;

-- maintained client confidentiality (Outcome 4.1) and only shared financial or other information with the client's consent and in a transparent manner;
+- maintained client confidentiality (paragraph 6.3 of the Code for Solicitors) and only shared financial or other information with the client's consent and in a transparent manner;

 - did not mislead the client about the legal effect of a regulated credit agreement or debt solution.

-When dealing with a credit broker or other permitted third party on behalf of a client you should have regard to Outcome 6.1 of the Code and take steps to ensure that the broker/third party is appropriately authorised by the FCA or exempt.
+When dealing with a credit broker or other permitted third party on behalf of a client you should have regard to Principles 3 and 7 and take steps to ensure that the broker/third party is appropriately authorised by the FCA or exempt.